SEARCH TIPS

 NCIC Database Search Tips

-If you have any additional questions not addressed on this page, please feel free to Contact Us.
+If you have any additional questions not addressed on this page, please feel free to contact us.

 1. Click Here to access the database web page.

-The six full-text searchable database options are:
+The four full-text searchable database options are:

-• Full Commission, which includes all Full Commission decisions filed since December 1, 1994.

 • N.C.
-Supreme Court and Court of Appeals, which includes all precedent-setting decisions filed since 1994.
-(Note: Hypertext links to PDF versions of selected Rule 30(e) non-precedent -setting decisions can be found at http://www.ic. nc.gov/ncic/pages/court.htm .)
+Supreme Court and Court of Appeals:, which includes all precedent-setting decisions filed since 1994.

+(Note: Hypertext links to PDF versions of selected Rule 30(e) non-precedent -setting decisions can be found at https://www.ic. nc.gov/ncic/pages/court.htm.)

 Searching Multiple Databases Simultaneously